 2. Corporate Bonds

-Corporate Bonds are a type of fixed-income investment, usually issued by private companies.
+Corporate bonds are a type of fixed-income investment, usually issued by private companies.
 For those exploring investing for beginners, bonds can be a safer and more stable option compared to equities.
 There are various ratings given to a bond.

 There are various rating agencies such as CRISIL, ICRA, Fitch which evaluate and assign these ratings.
 In general, bond ratings start from AAA and may also go up to D3.
 The higher ratings, the safer the bonds tend to be and vice versa.
 For example, the returns for AAA-rated bonds usually start around 5% and may also go around 8.5%, and for the case of AA rated bonds, the returns will be starting around 8.5% and may go around 10.9%.